syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 {% include image.html url="/js/Diagram/Automatic-Layout_images/Automatic-Layout_img3.png" %}

 Organizational chart layout starts parsing from root and iterate through all its child elements. ‘getLayoutInfo’ method provides necessary information of a node’s children and the way to arrange (direction, orientation, offsets, etc.) them.
-You can customize the arrangements by overriding this function, explained as follows.
+You can customize the arrangements by overriding this function as explained.

 ### GetLayoutInfo

 You can set Chart orientations, chart types and offset to be left between parent and child nodes by overriding the method diagram.model.layout.getLayoutInfo.
 The getLayoutInfo method is called to configure every subtree of the organizational chart.
-And it takes the following arguments.
+It takes the following arguments.

   * diagram (Reference of diagram)
   * node (Parent node to that options are to be customized)